 Meanwhile, mere mortals who have viewed these superheroes are curious about how best to explore on snow, and what gear to get.
 Curated breaks down seven types of skiing, along with the type of equipment you'll need, notable figures, and a basic history of that type of skiing.
 Continue reading to learn more about options you might want to try.

-Those who know skiing primarily via the Olympics are probably most familiar with the competitive side of alpine, aka downhill, skiing.
-But the everyday skier isn’t necessarily focused on speed.
-Accessing terrain—via mechanized options, including chairlifts, gondolas, rope tows, and magic carpets—is one of the aspects that sets this type of skiing apart from those that require human power to ascend the mountain before gliding back to the base.
+Those who know skiing primarily via the Olympics are probably most familiar with the competitive side of alpine skiing, aka downhill skiing.
+But the everyday alpine skier isn’t necessarily focused on speed.
+At ski resorts, terrain is accessed via mechanized options, including chairlifts, gondolas, rope tows, and magic carpets.
+This is one of the aspects that sets this type of skiing apart from those that require human power to ascend the mountain before gliding back to the base.

-Different options of skis allow skiers to choose the perfect ski to manage the surface they’re gliding across on a given day.
-Width, stiffness, and dimensions are altered to make skis that handle different conditions.
-Carving skis—often used in the American northeast or generally in icy conditions—are thinner, with edges set at different angles to facilitate carving into the ice while skiing.
+Different options of skis allow skiers to choose the perfect ski to manage the surface they’re gliding across on a given day, as well as cater to their style of skiing and their experience level.
+The ski's waist width, stiffness, dimensions, and rocker profile are altered to make skis that handle different conditions.
+For example, carving skis—often used in the American northeast or generally in icy conditions—are thinner, with edges set at different angles to facilitate carving into the ice while skiing.

-Skiers in the Western states—with consistent natural snowfall or “deep pow”—make more use of wider skis that are excellent for fresh powder.
+On the other hand, skiers in the Western states that have consistent natural snowfall or “deep pow”, make more use of wider skis that allow you to float atop fresh powder.
 Those who want one ski to handle everything turn to all-mountain skis.
 Because there are so many subtypes within this discipline, there’s a style that fits every personality and every degree of fitness or thrill-seeking tendencies.
-Downhill bindings are also different from those used in other disciplines: The heel is locked down to the binding through the boot.
+Downhill bindings are also different from those used in other disciplines: The heel is locked down to the binding through the ski boot.

 Telemark is an old-school kind of skiing that’s becoming a bit of a lost art.
 It’s mainly seen in downhill skiing in-bounds, though one uses a similar technique and bindings for backcountry and freeskiing.
-Telemark bindings have a free-heel boot, which is useful for lunging and carving.
+For those unfamiliar with telemark skiing, the skier performs a lunging motion so that their inside knee may nearly touch their ski.
+Telemark bindings have a free-heel boot, which is useful for this lunging and carving.

 One notable record in the sport is that of Rainer Hertrich, a snowcat operator who telemarked every single day for eight years, logging 100 million vertical feet.
 Some skiers in this discipline share Hertrich’s drive —and others just like the freedom and options the sport gives them.